onepercentclub/onepercentclub-site/README.rst

 License
 -------
-Project Bluebottle is distributed under a 3-clause BSD license.
+1%Club's website is distributed under a 3-clause BSD license.
 For more information, please refer to the `license <https://github.com/onepercentclub/onepercentclub-site/blob/master/LICENSE>`_.